mfikes/shrimp/README.md

 Running
 =======

-Make a clone of [Ambly](https://github.com/omcljs/ambly) master.
-In the Ambly project, go into `ambly/Clojure` and do a `lein install`.

 To set up the Shrimp Xcode project, go into `shrimp/iOS` and do `pod install`.

 To run Shrimp, first go into the `ClojureScript` directory and run `lein cljsbuild once dev`.
 This will produce the `main.js` file and `target\out` directory referenced in the iOS project workspace.